Daily

 How do I size an inverter for an off-grid cabin?

-Your inverter needs to handle your peak simultaneous load — not your daily total consumption.
+Your inverter needs to handle your peak simultaneous load.
 Add up the watts of every appliance that might run at the same time, then multiply by 1.25 for a safety margin.

-Pay attention to motor surge: well pumps, chest freezers, and washing machines draw 3–5× their rated wattage for a split second at startup.
-Check the inverter's surge rating — most quality units handle 2× continuous for a few seconds.
+Pay attention to motor surge: well pumps, chest freezers, and washing machines draw 3–5x their rated wattage for a split second at startup.
+Check the inverter's surge rating alongside its continuous rating.
+Most quality units handle 2x continuous for a few seconds.
 If your well pump is 500W continuous, look for an inverter with at least 2,000W surge capacity.

 Can I run a well pump and AC unit on solar?

 Yes, but both require careful sizing.
-A ½ HP well pump draws about 500W continuous but can surge to 2,000W at startup — your inverter must handle that surge rating, not just the continuous watts.
+A 1/2 HP well pump draws about 500W continuous but can surge to 2,000W at startup.
+Size your inverter to handle the surge rating, not just the continuous watts.

 A window AC at 1,000W for 8 hours adds 8 kWh to your daily load, which can roughly double panel and battery requirements for a small cabin.
 Add these appliances one at a time in the calculator to see the exact impact on system size and cost.